domenicopasquale/booker-react/README.md

 ## Installation
 To run this project:
-* Clone this repository to your desktop.
+* Clone this repository to your desktop;
+* Insert your Google Books API key into file APIKey.js;
-* Open CLI (Terminal)
+* Open CLI (Terminal);
-* Navigate in the directory with command 'cd booker-react-master'.
+* Navigate in the directory with command 'cd booker-react-master';
-* Type and send command 'npm install' (only if you don't have)
+* Type and send command 'npm install' (only if you don't have);
 * Type and send command 'npm start'.

 ## Collaboration